 display And Maintenance

-The features are all glued on securely with a transparent wood glue and the maps are safe to be handled gently.
+The features are all fixed on securely, with a transparent wood glue and the maps are safe to be handled gently for cleaning purposes.
 However, they are not toys and should be kept away from the hands of inquiring small children!
 They can be cleaned with a large soft brush - such as a make-up or blusher brush.